The Lancet October 27, 2018

 Bottom Line

-The HARMONY Outcomes trial demonstrated that the long-acting GLP-1 receptor agonist albiglutide significantly reduced the risk of major adverse cardiovascular events (MACE) in patients with type 2 diabetes and established cardiovascular disease compared to placebo.
+In patients with type 2 diabetes and established cardiovascular disease, the once-weekly GLP-1 receptor agonist albiglutide significantly reduced the risk of major adverse cardiovascular events compared to placebo.

 Key Findings